polar-app/polar-app/docs/SHARING.md

 ## group_doc table:

+The list of documents that have been shared with this group.

+For individual sharing of users doc with headless groups the only document is the main one and each has its own fingerprint.

+TODO: For efficiency reasons we might want to consider only adding the users doc to the group_doc if they add comments, or annotations.

 id: the ID for this doc...
+fingerprint: string
 doc_info: The owner's doc info for this doc...
+      Each user uses their own DocInfo (if present) to show this document.
 peers: []:

 The documents that have been added to this group.

+TODO: is this like doc_peer or doc_permission?

 # Use Cases